 Open Monday to Friday – 9.30am-3.00pm.

 We have many volunteering opportunities in our cafe.
-From supported placements for those who would like help with their mental health, to supporting roles such as being a Kitchen Buddy, which involves preparing meals, as well as providing support to other volunteers.
+From supported placements for those who would like help with their mental health, to supporting roles, which involves preparing meals, as well as providing support to other volunteers.
 There are many different ways to get involved.
 For a full list of volunteering opportunities

 Find out more

 For more information about our cafes please call us on 0161 769 5732